Is It Legal To Record Phone Calls On Your Android and iPhone?

 Occasionally, people are faced with a situation where they wished they had recorded something someone had said over the phone, or in a Skype call or something.
 Acquiring the tools and applications necessary for this used to be difficult, but in our modern age, call-recording tools are more plentiful than ever.
+Nowadays, with the prevalence of smartphones and other gadgets, it is easy (and sometimes very tempting) to make call recordings anytime we want.

 So let’s get to the big question.
 Is it legal to record phone calls on your Android or iOS device?